The Farm

 We are also the caretakers of several venerable and gnarled apple trees—all that remains of the orchards that dominated this rolling landscape more than a century ago.

-There’s no shortage of pickings when the seasons are right: rolling hills of blueberries, strawberries, raspberries and blackberries; fruit trees of all kinds just waiting to be plucked, trellises cloaked with grape vines.
+There’s no shortage of pickings when the seasons are right: rolling hills of blueberries, raspberries and blackberries; fruit trees of all kinds just waiting to be plucked, trellises cloaked with grape and kiwiberry vines.

 Walk through our fruit patches, on a crisp, sun-kissed afternoon, with all its overhanging delights, and you’ll feel like you’ve found a Garden of Eden right in New Hampshire.